faridah-m/stock-analysis/README.md

 # stock-analysis
-Overview of the Project
+Overview of the Project # Heading 1 #
-    Project Background
+    Project Background # Heading 2 #
         This project begun in an effort to understand how actively the stock DQ was traded.
 We then proceeded to do a greater analysis of the yearly return of all stock tickers across the 2017 and 2018.

     Project Purpose